Qualify with CILEX

-The Chartered Institute of Legal Executives (CILEX) is the professional and governing body for Chartered Legal Executives (including CILEX Lawyers and CILEX Paralegals).
-As an approved regulator, it is one of the three main professional bodies covering the legal profession in England and Wales with an approximately 20,000-strong membership made up of CILEX Lawyers, Chartered Legal Executives, paralegals and other legal professionals.
+CILEX is the professional and governing body for CILEX Lawyers, Chartered Legal Executives and CILEX Paralegals.
+As an approved regulator, it is one of the three main professional bodies covering the legal profession in England and Wales, with an 18,000 strong membership.

-CILEX offers a non-university route into law through the CILEX Professional Qualification (CPQ), which is a training programme for those wishing to qualify as a CILEX Paralegal, a CILEX Advanced Paralegal or a CILEX Lawyer.
-CILEX Lawyers can become partners in law firms, coroners, judges or advocates in open court.
-Indeed, today there are more than 1,000 partners in law firms up and down the UK who took the CILEX route!
+CILEX offers flexible routes into law through the CILEX Professional Qualification (CPQ), which is a training programme for those wishing to qualify as a CILEX Lawyer or CILEX Paralegal.
+CILEX Lawyers can become partners in law firms, coroners, judges or advocates in open court, and hold the equivalent standing to solicitors in their area of specialism.

-Scroll down for further information about CILEX Paralegals, CILEX Advanced Paralegals or CILEX Lawyers.
+Scroll down for further information about CILEX Lawyers and Paralegals.

 What is a CILEX Paralegal?